 However, there are issues within the AI field that are even more sinister than a robot takeover.
 There’s no shortage of horror stories about bots spewing homophobic and racist remarks.
 These instances point to a glaring issue within the field.

-According to the study Bias in Computer Systems, emergent bias occurs “as a result of changing societal knowledge, population, or cultural values.”
+Emergent artificial intelligence: According to the study Bias in Computer Systems, emergent bias occurs “as a result of changing societal knowledge, population, or cultural values.”
 Of course, these changing values are best reflected today in the world of social media.
-Facebook is a prime example.
+Facebook is a prime example of emergent artificial intelligence.
 Users can share articles and news clips with their network and, in turn, view what their friends are sharing.

 Because I “liked” a page for coffee lovers, all of the articles in my feed affirm the benefits of drinking three cups of coffee a day.
 But what the algorithm fails to show me is the counter study that states the negative effects of excessive caffeine consumption.
 Facebook’s ability to detect my interests and appeal to them creates a bubble that allows for very little counter-argument.

 As the Facebook algorithm becomes accustomed to your preferences, it recommends more content based on your history.
 This can create what Kristian Hammond of TechCrunch refers to as “bias bubbles” in which the only content being seen is that which aligns with content liked or shared in the past.
 “The result,” Hammond notes, “is a flow of information that is skewed toward a user’s existing belief set.”